-So in addition to information on the missions, this project is dedicated to the ranchos, rancherias, pueblos and the people who lived in them between 1542 and 1850.
+So in addition to information on the missions, this project is dedicated to all the people who lived in the ranchos, rancherias, and pueblos the in them between 1542 and 1850.
 It is also a resource for finding places to visit in order to understand more about California’s frontier legacy.

 Why I Started This Project

 First, I’ve spent a good deal of time reading primary documents from the California frontier era, along with scholarly books and articles.
 I also participate in conferences dealing with the missions and their context.
 I’ve come to know that the California missions and related sites are not just buildings or relics of the past, but windows into a rich cultural and spiritual legacy.
 They are places where the study of anthropology, archaeology, art, history, music and many other fields meet.